segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 - Is the correct IAM role and S3 bucket configured in the settings?
 - Does the IAM role have the Segment account ID and source IDs as the external IDs?

-If all of these look correct and you're still not seeing any data, please [contact the Support team] (/https://segment.com/help/contact/).
+If all of these look correct and you're still not seeing any data, please [contact the Support team](/https://segment.com/help/contact/).

-##### What are "Segment Output" tables I'm seeing in S3?
+##### What are "Segment Output" tables in S3?

-The `output` tables are temporary tables we create for the loads.
-They are deleted after each sync so you should not see them at all times.
+The `output` tables are temporary tables Segment creates when loading data.
+They are deleted after each sync.

 ##### Can I make additional directories in the S3 bucket Data Lakes is using?

-Yes, you can create new directories in S3 since it won't interfere with Segment data.
-The four Segment directories you should avoid are:
+Yes, you can create new directories in S3 without interfering with Segment data.
+Do not modify, or create additional directories with the following names:
 - `logs/`
 - `segment-stage/`
 - `segment-data/`
 - `segment-logs/`

-##### I see `(partitioned)` next to each table name.
-What does that mean?
+##### What does "partitioned" mean in the table name?

 `Partitioned` just means that the table has partition columns (day and hour).
-You'll see this on all tables since we partition all of the tables
+All tables are partitioned, so you should see this on all table names.

 ##### Why are the Filters, Event Tester and Event Delivery tabs in-app empty?

-Data Lakes currently does not support these features, however sync history information will soon be available.
+Data Lakes does not currently support these features.
+Sync history information will be available soon.

 ##### How can I use AWS Spectrum to access Data Lakes tables in Glue, and join it with Redshift data?